Creating Virtual Tours Since The Last Millenium.

 New Hardware

-After life at the ad agency, a college friend and I working together for a short time.
-He’d started a small marketing agency in the Buffalo, New York area.
-Virtual tours of their spaces would be a key services we’d offer many small businesses.
-Hoiwever these were usually just a few rooms, if only one.
-Many were generally just panoramic images of individual rooms.
+After life at the ad agency, a college friend and I worked together for a short time.
+He had started a small marketing agency in the Western New York area.
+Virtual tours were one of the key services we offered many small businesses.
+However, these tours were usually of just one or two rooms.
+Maybe three at the most.

 The Last Hurrah… For a While

-In 2009, the video production facility I was working for moved into a new facility.
-My boss had gutted and redesigned the entire space, creating a top-notch location for film, corporate video, commercials, and television production.
+In 2009, the video production facility I was working at moved into a new location.
+My employer had gutted and redesigned the entire space, creating a top-notch location for film, corporate video, commercials, and television production.

-This was a perfect opportunity to create a very helpful virtual tour, complete with a blueprint-style layout, allowing visitors to jump from one room to another.
-He still uses the tour on his website to this day.
+This was a perfect opportunity to create a tour, complete with a blueprint-style layout, allowing visitors to jump from one room to another.
+Mercifully, I was able to use a Canon 5D with some lens adapters to use the Kaidan.
+You can still find the very helpful virtual tour on his website to this day.

-The tour for the production facility would be the last time I would use the Kaidan lens attachment.
-Although it was faster than shooting and stitching 12 photos together, that lens can’t compare to what I have today in an 60-megapixel, dual fish-eye lens, HDR-capabile camera that I can remotely preview and trigger from my iPad or iPhone.
+Thankfully, this tour would be the last time I would use the Kaidan lens attachment.
+Although faster and more convenient than the older process, it couldn’t compare to what I have today in my 60- and 72-megapixel, dual fish-eye lens, HDR-capable cameras that I can remotely preview and trigger from my iPad or iPhone.

 Stuck in Time

-Sadly (or maybe luckily), these virtual tours and panos will likely never be able to be natively viewed on modern computers.
+Sadly (or maybe luckily), those old virtual tours and panos will likely never be able to be natively viewed on modern computers.
 The codec that was used to interact with these images has long been abandoned.

-However, for nostalgia sake, I’m able to interact with them on my old PowerBook G3 and iBook G3 laptops running MacOS 9.1.
-I will say that it’s fun to see where this all started, remembering what I used to go through to make one of these, and what I can do now.
+But for nostalgia sake, I’m able to interact with them on my old Apple PowerBook G3 and iBook G3 laptops running MacOS 9.1.
+I will say that it’s enjoyable to remince where this all started, remembering what I used to go through to make one of these, and seeing the difference between those and what I can do now.

 Where are all of the